 Choreography by Aïcha M’Barek and Hafiz Dhaou, Chatha Company

-After exploring the water in The Spirit of Water, Jean-Marie focuses on the fire with L’Amour Sorcier.
-Indeed, the 4 Elements are an incredible source of inspiration for composers.
-Manuel De Falla’s famous ballet-pantomime, L’Amour Sorcier, composed in 1915 on a libretto by Georgio Martinez Sierra, is the story of a gypsy chased by a ghost, her former lover and fiancé, disturbing her love with her new lover.
+Famous ballet-pantomime, L’Amour Sorcier, composed in 1915 on the libretto by Georgio Martinez Sierra, is the story of a gypsy girl chased by a ghost.
+It is his former lover and fiancé who comes to disturb his love with his new lover.
 Spell shooter practicing white magic and black magic, at the twelve strokes of midnight, Candela dances around the fire to chase away the ghost.
 But nothing works.
-That’s why she imagines another ploy and asks to her friend Lucia to seduce the ghost.
-And while this one has the attention diverted by the young beauty, Candela can finally indulge in his new love.
-Dance, the notion of ritual, and singing are perfect elements to combine choreography and music.
-Going towards a scenic music and dance proposal is therefore natural for the composer Jean-Marie Machado.
+She then imagines another stratagem and asks her friend Lucia to seduce the ghost.
+While this one has the attention diverted by the young beauty, Candela can finally indulge in his new love.

-Jean-Marie Machado (piano), Cécile Grenier et Séverine Morfin (violons altos), Guillaume Martigné (violoncelle), François Thuillier (tuba), Didier Ithursarry (accordéon), Jean-Charles Richard (saxophones), Elodie Pasquier (clarinettes), Stéphane Guillaume (flûtes), Stracho Temelkovski (percussions), Karine Serafin (voix)
+Jean-Marie Machado (piano), Cécile Grenier et Séverine Morfin (viola), Guillaume Martigné (cello), François Thuillier (tuba), Didier Ithursarry (accordion), Jean-Charles Richard (saxophones), Elodie Pasquier (clarinets), Stéphane Guillaume (flutes), Stracho Temelkovski (drums), Karine Serafin (voice)

-Stéphanie Pignon, Gregory Alliot, Phanuel Erdmann, Johanna Mandonnet, Fabio Dolce, NC (interprètes)
+Stéphanie Pignon, Gregory Alliot, Phanuel Erdmann, Johanna Mandonnet, Fabio Dolce, NC (performers)

 Costumes Aïcha M’Barek